ionos-cloud/module-ansible/docs/api/dataplatform/dataplatform_cluster.md

 This is a simple module that supports creating or removing Data Platform Clusters.
 This module has a dependency on ionoscloud &gt;= 6.0.2

+⚠️ **Note:** Data Platform is currently in the Early Access (EA) phase.
+We recommend keeping usage and testing to non-production critical applications.
+Please contact your sales representative or support for more information.

 ## Example Syntax